On the Practical Use of Blaschke Decomposition in Nonstationary Signal Analysis: Introduction

-In this paper, we focus on an approach called the {\em Phase Dynamics Unwinding} (PDU), which is a nonlinear extension of Fourier analysis that incorporates the roots of analytic functions.
-Sometimes, PDU is also called nonlinear Fourier transform or Blaschke decomposition.
-We consistently use PDU in this paper.
-Originally introduced in \cite{Nahon:2000Thesis}, PDU builds on the structure of Blaschke factorizations in complex analysis.
-By modeling a signal as a holomorphic function on the unit circle $S^1\subset \mathbb{C}$, PDU leverages the roots inside the unit disk to capture both the locality and oscillatory behavior of the signal.
-These properties make it especially well-suited for analyzing nonstationary time series.
+In this paper, we consider the {\em Phase Dynamics Unwinding} (PDU) algorithm, which is an iterative algorithm originally introduced in \cite{Nahon:2000Thesis} with Blaschke decomposition in each step, to handle biomedical signals.
+PDU is a nonlinear extension of Fourier analysis\footnote{Sometimes, PDU is called nonlinear Fourier transform.} that incorporates the roots of analytic functions.
+By modeling a signal as a holomorphic function on the unit circle $\partial\mathbb{D}\subset \mathbb{C}$, iterative step of PDU begins by de-meaning the input signal.
+The roots located inside the unit disk are then used to decompose the signal into its outer and inner components.
+The inner function characterizes the local and oscillatory behavior within the current iteration, while the outer function serves as the input for the next iteration, and the process continues until convergence.
 Early numerical studies by Nahon demonstrated PDU's potential for signal decomposition and analysis.
 Since then, it has been applied in diverse contexts, including Doppler-based blood velocity measurements \cite{Healy:2009a, Healy:2009b}, high-quality ECG compression \cite{tan2018novel}, heartbeat classification \cite{tan2019novel}, and phase analysis of biomedical signals \cite{huang2020reconsider}.
 PDU has also been used for root localization of analytic functions and its application to analyze gravitational wave data is given in \cite{Coifman_Steinerberger_Wu:2016}.
 Beyond applications, PDU's theoretical foundations have been actively explored over the past decade.
 We summarize these developments in the following.